KevinAsbury/ReactJSXInRails7/README.md

 ---

 ## Manual Setup
 If you are just curious how to setup your own Rails 7 app with React JSX components and don't want to clone this repo then follow my actions below.
+This is how I implemented the first steps of getting a Hello World route with JSX view working.

 ```shell
 rails new myapp --javascript=esbuild --databse=postgresql